bquangDinh/Face-Detection/README.md

 # Face-Detection

+In this week, I haved built some python script using face_recognition library to recognize my friends.
+I put it here for anyone want to contribute this bullshit project :D.

+You can found the face_recognition library [here](https://github.com/ageitgey/face_recognition).
+By the way, thanks for someone had built this library.
+It's very powerful :D.

 ## Installation
 ### 1.Install virtual workspace
 Using these commands to install virtualenv workspace.
 The virtual workspace is the environment for dlib library.